hotmeshio/samples-javascript/README.md

 This repo demonstrates the use of HotMesh in a JavaScript/TypeScript environment.
 The [demos](./demos/) are structured to run like unit tests, so as to reveal the full lifecycle of a HotMesh transactional workflow.

 If you'd like to know more about *HotMesh* in general, refer to the section on Distributed Orchestration.
-If you're a Temporal developer, already versed in durable workflow concepts, the *Durable* module will be easiest to understand, given its adherence to Temporal's TypeScript SDK.
-And if you're interested in hybrid transactional/analytical (HTAP) solutions, refer to *Pluck*.
+If you're a Temporal developer, already versed in durable workflow concepts, the *MeshFlow* module will be easiest to understand, given its adherence to Temporal's TypeScript SDK.
+And if you're interested in hybrid transactional/analytical (HTAP) solutions, refer to *MeshData*.

 ## Table of Contents